-After treking from Grand Teton National Park through Wyoming and Rocky Mountain National Park, M-56 was seen by Cameron Miller on Mt.
+After trekking from Grand Teton National Park through Wyoming and Rocky Mountain National Park, M-56 was seen by Cameron Miller on Mt.
 Bierstadt in 2012.
-M-56's radio collar was still working and so wildlife officials could psoitively idetnify him.
+M-56's radio collar was still working and so wildlife officials could positively identify him.
 Later his collar stopped functioning and no one knew where he was.
 By spring 2015 he had traveled back north to end up in N. Dakota where he was shot by a rancher who alleged the critter was harassing his cattle.
 He was positively identified as M-56.

-His journey of several thousand miles shows how resilient and vigorous these aniamals are and also higlights the need for porteced cores and connecting wildlife passages to ensure that they will be around in the future.
+His journey of several thousand miles shows how resilient and vigorous these animals are and also highlights the need for protected cores and connecting wildlife passages to ensure that they will be around in the future.

 Colorado Parks and Wildlife Releases Wildlife Priorities Plan